gepopa10/gepopa10.github.io/README.md

 I used ROS to stream the IMU data from a PX4 flight controller, run the iLQR controller in a node and send back attitude commands via Mavlink to the PX4.

-I learned how to setup a realistic simulation in Gazebo including the estimation of drag coefficient of the ping pong ball the bouncing coefficients.
+I learned how to setup a realistic simulation in Gazebo including the estimation of drag  and boucing coefficients of the ping pong ball.

-I also experimented with different controllers such as PID, LQR and MCP until I found one that achieved the required performance.
+I also experimented with different controllers such as PID, LQR, iLQR and MCP until I found one that achieved the required performance.

 Furthermore, to find the right trajectory to follow by the controller, a minimum snap trajectory planner was implemented with contraints on the estimated hitting 3D position of the ping pong ball.